Why Are Kidney Stones So Painful? Two Women Share Their Journeys

 Diuretics in the thiazide family (hydrochlorothiazide, chlorthalidone, and indapamide) can reduce the amount of calcium excreted by the kidneys and help prevent calcium-based stones.

-But for some, like Rushka, prevention is not so straightforward.
-Just two years after her surgery for her first kidney stone, she suffered many of the same symptoms again.
+But for some, like Robert, prevention is not so straightforward.
+Just two years after her surgery for her first kidney stone, she experienced many of the same symptoms again.
 This time, she was completely disheartened.

-Now 26, Rushka Robert is taking 12 potassium citrate pills a day.
-And it’s worth every swallow.
+Now 26, Robert is taking 12 potassium citrate pills a day.
 “After six months, a new count showed just two stones on the left and one on the right,” she says.
 She’s hopeful that the medication will keep her stone-free.

-Until recently, medications that treat high blood pressure (nifedipine) and enlarged prostate (tamsulosin) were routinely given to hurry the expulsion of stones.
-But a large study published in July 2015 showed that these medications are no better than placebo at speeding passage.
-The new thinking is to treat only for pain while waiting for stones to make their own way out.
-Of course, not all do.
+Until relatively recently, medications that treat high blood pressure (nifedipine) and enlarged prostate (tamsulosin) were routinely given to hurry the expulsion of stones.
+But a large study published in The Lancet showed that these medications are no better than placebo at speeding passage.
+The current thinking is to treat only for pain while waiting for stones to make their own way out.
+Of course, not everyone does.

 Shockwave lithotripsy: Sound waves are focused on the stone from outside the body, breaking it into smaller pieces that can be passed in the urine.
 Pros: Least invasive.
 Usually an outpatient procedure.
 Cons: If the stone has a very hard composition more than one treatment is often needed.